HdotYildiz/thesis-reviews/README.md

 LP: Printers
 CP: Cellphones

+VG: Video games
+BU: Beauty products
+B: Books
+s: Search products
+e: Experience products

-The Amazon dataset before feature extraction can be found at: http://jmcauley.ucsd.edu/data/amazon/
+The Amazon datasets before feature extraction can be found at: http://jmcauley.ucsd.edu/data/amazon/

 The processed Books dataset have to be directly sent by the repository owner since the file (3.1GB) is too large for git.

-The datasets in final can be split on "set" for product types.
+The datasets in 'Processed' can be split on "set" for product types.